aptos-foundation/AIPs/aips/aip-x.md

 1. Enable Keyless account users to login quickly and without friction.
 2. Respect users' privacy as much as possible.
-3. Build a service that is relatively inexpensive host.
+3. Build a service that is relatively inexpensive to host.
 5. Protect against bugs in the zero-knowledge system.

 ### Out of Scope